zzs1020/generator-ng2component/README.md

 > Update your local version: npm install generator-ng2component
 > big changes happened on following versions.
 Feel free to use older version if you think current version contains issues.

+**02/25/2017 v1.1.2** generator can declare component automatically in your .module.ts now
-**02/28/2017 v1.1.1** generator can declare component automatically for your app.module.ts now
+**02/24/2017 v1.1.1** generator can declare component automatically for your app.module.ts now
 **02/22/2017 v1.0.9** capable to omit generating index.ts now
 **11/12/2016 v1.0.6** generator is capable to import service automatically into component now
 **11/09/2016 v1.0.3** now you have stable service generator